AElfProject/AElf/README.md

 -------------|-------------
 [aelf-sdk.js](https://github.com/AElfProject/aelf-sdk.js) | a Javascript development kit for interacting with an AElf node, useful for dApp developers.
 [aelf-command](https://github.com/AElfProject/aelf-command) | a CLI tool for interacting with an AElf node and wallet.
+[AElf-boilerplate](https://github.com/AElfProject/aelf-boilerplate) | a framework for smart contract and dApp development.

 ## Getting Started